By Audley specialist Kate

 It reads like something out of a picaresque novel, or a work by Gabriel Garcia Márquez: we learned how, for example, Floreana was first inhabited by a German baroness who took two lovers (it ended in murder).
 And also how the first baby ever to be born in the Galapagos came into the world in a buccaneers’ cave on Floreana.

-Likewise, my guide on Floreana (and my guide throughout the trip), Pedro, had grown up on the island, and knew it with an intimacy that I think the official National Park guides would find hard to replicate.
+Likewise, my guide on Floreana (and my guide throughout the trip), Pedro, had grown up on the island, and knew it intimately.
 He could point out which plants had medicinal properties (‘chew on this,’ his dad had once said, tossing him a root when he complained of toothache) and where to find the medium tree finch — an extremely rare, endemic bird, despite the underwhelming name.

 … but there are still plenty of opportunities for wildlife-viewing

 Snorkeling in shallow water off the basaltic island of Bartolome (visited on a day trip from Santa Cruz), sea turtles bobbing like corks alongside me.
 Walking through the marshy wetlands of Isabela, stepping over marine iguanas and watching them munch on cacti.
 (Later, while snorkeling in La Concha de Perla, a shallow bay hidden among mangroves, one swam right past my nose.)
 Passing hordes of blue-footed boobies sunning themselves on the rocks of craggy islet Las Tintoreras, near Isabela.
 Seeing hybrid tortoises shuffling around freely in a breeding project on Floreana.

 I experienced all of the above, and more, while island-hopping.

 There are even accommodation options which allow you to immerse yourself in wildlife.
-At the Galapagos Safari Camp , where I stayed for two nights on Santa Cruz, the scalesia trees sing with native birds, including Galapagos doves and mockingbirds.
+For example, at the Galapagos Safari Camp on Santa Cruz, the scalesia trees sing with native birds, including Galapagos doves and mockingbirds.
 And don’t be surprised if you wake one morning to find giant tortoises plodding their way through the camp.

 There’s much more flexibility (and privacy) than on a cruise